 In November 2023, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures, which requires public entities to disclose information about their reportable segments' significant expenses and other segment items on an interim and annual basis.
 Public entities with a single reportable segment are required to apply the disclosure requirements in ASU 2023-07, as well as all existing segment disclosures and reconciliation requirements in ASC 280 on an interim and annual basis.
 ASU 2023-07 is effective for fiscal years beginning after December 15, 2023, and for interim periods within fiscal years beginning after December 15, 2024, with early adoption permitted.
-The Company is currently evaluating the impact of adopting ASU 2023-07.
+The Company adopted the new accounting standard for the year ended December 31, 2024.
+The adoption of this guidance did not have an effect on the Company's financial position, results of operations, or cash flows.
+See Note 3-Segment Reporting for additional disclosures.